LauzHack/LauzHack.github.io/policies.md

 About receipts:

 * Receipts must show the price paid, date, origin, and destination when relevant.
-* Receipt currency doesn’t matter, we’ll use the conversion rate on the day of the reimbursement.
+* Receipt currency doesn't matter, we'll use the conversion rate on the day of the reimbursement.
 * Multiple participants can be on the same receipt, such as a shared car or hotel, we will split **equally** between them.

 Please understand that these policies exist to provide fairness for participants and workload management for the organizers, who are volunteers.